ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     This patch is rectangular, and thus its extent is given here by the coordinates of the lower corner (``warpx.fine_tag_lo``) and upper corner (``warpx.fine_tag_hi``).

+* ``warpx.refine_plasma`` (`integer`) optional (default `0`)

+    Increase the number of macro-particles that are injected "ahead" of a mesh refinement patch in a moving window simulation.

+    Note: in development; only works with static mesh-refinement, specific to moving window plasma injection, and requires a single refined level.

 * ``warpx.n_current_deposition_buffer`` (`integer`)
     When using mesh refinement: the particles that are located inside a refinement patch, but within ``n_current_deposition_buffer`` cells of